tpage99/wcpartners/src/pages/resources/community-events.md

 Join Include Ozarks for the Fourth Annual Sensory-Safe Trick-or-Treat on Sunday, October 27th at the Shrine Mosque!

 Registration is required as families will have time slots for trick-or-treating so that sensory stimulation can be kept at a minimum.
 Children will have the oportunity to practice their trick-or-treating skills in a safe, calm environment.
-Our Include Ozarks volunteers, along with some awesome local businesses and other non-profits will be there to pass out some fun treats!
+The Include Ozarks volunteers, along with some awesome local businesses and other non-profits will be there to pass out some fun treats!
 Candy and non-candy options will be available for trick-or-treaters.
 A separate area for snacks and fun games will be set up, also!

 **EACH FAMILY must register for a single time slot but admission is free!**